ejeschke/ginga/doc/index.rst

 is maintained by software engineers at the Subaru Telescope, National Astronomical Observatory of Japan.

-The Ginga toolkit centers around an image display object which supports zooming and panning, color and intensity mapping, a choice of several automatic cut levels algorithms and canvases for plotting scalable geometric forms.
+The Ginga toolkit centers around an image display class which supports zooming and panning, color and intensity mapping, a choice of several automatic cut levels algorithms and canvases for plotting scalable geometric forms.
 In addition to this widget, a general purpose